 Because of the warm colors in pumpkins, leaves, acorns and pinecones, they are all perfect to use in Fall decorating projects.
 I have come up with a collection of Fall crafts that are perfect for bringing in the new season.
 The best part is that most of the projects are super easy and budget friendly.

 How To Use Pumpkins In Fall Decorating

 Pumpkins are probably the most popular item to use in Fall decorating projects.
-There is a huge variety of ideas for decorating and displaying pumpkins.
-This collection includes some of the best projects.
+Because of all the different techniques, there is a huge variety of ideas for decorating and displaying pumpkins.
+For pumpkin decorating, this collection includes some of the best projects.

 - Decorate ordinary pumpkins by hand painting them to look like metallic foiled pumpkins.

 - Warm up and cover a pumpkin in a sweater.
 Since you can recycled old sweaters for this, the project is a win win.